syncfusion-content/windowsforms-docs/WindowsForms/DoubleTextBox/Overriding-the-Behavior-of-certain-KeyStrokes-in-a-DoubleTextBox.md

 ---
 layout: post
-title: Overriding the Behavior of certain KeyStrokes in a DoubleTextBox
+title: Overriding the Behavior of certain KeyStrokes in a DoubleTextBox | WindowsForms | Syncfusion
 description: Overriding the Behavior of certain KeyStrokes in a DoubleTextBox
 platform: WindowsForms
 control: DoubleTextBox